abconcordiagit/restAPIplaywrightFramework/README.md

 # restAPIplaywrightFramework

 This is a playwright api test framework that runs api tests on jsonplaceholder site.
-It is running both GET, POST, PUT, PATCH and DELETE requests.
+It is running GET, POST, PUT, PATCH and DELETE requests.
+Passed both local environment and github pipeline.